aastom/bike-sharing-ml-project/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?

-The model outperformed the initial model by 57.8%, from 1.76895 to 0.74636.
+The model outperformed the initial model by 57.44%, from 1.77744 to 0.75644.
-This is because the new features empower AutoGluon to increase the number of algorithms which are used to train the model.
+This is because the new features empower AutoGluon to increase the number of algorithms which were used for training the model.

 ## Hyper parameter tuning

 ### How much better did your model preform after trying different hyper parameters?

-The model outperformed the new features-only model by 35.4% and the initial model by 72.7%.
+The model outperformed the new features-only model by 33.73% and the initial model by 71.80%.
-The hyper parameter tuning model received a score of 0.48232, the new features model received a score of 0.74636, and the initial model received a score of 1.76895.
+The hyper parameter tuning model received a score of 0.50132, the new features model received a score of 0.75644, and the initial model received a score of 1.77744.

 ### If you were given more time with this dataset, where do you think you would spend more time?